“This post may contain affiliate links. Please read my disclosure for more info.

-But once you sit down and give some thought to what you want to do before you leave this life, you may be inclined to give some serious thought about what you’re doing this week or this month.
+Once you give some thought to what you want to do before you leave this life, you’ll find yourself also thinking about what you’re doing this week or this month.
 Does it coincide with what matters to you, and what direction you want to take?

 Living in the moment and having a life plan shouldn’t be mutually exclusive.
 Thinking about your path in life and devising a plan gives you the peace of mind to live in the moment, knowing the next decade isn’t going to slip through your fingers.

-RELATED POST – Be Your Own Life Coach
+RELATED POST – How to Be Your Own Life Coach

 6. Stop Doing Small Value Tasks

 To be more productive, we need to filter out things that interrupt us, but also things that return low value compared to the time invested.

 Think about your daily routine.
 Are there time consuming things you do repetitively, that take time away from things that could be moving the ball forward?

 Do things like new ideas or new projects get delayed because you’re spending time every day doing something that could be outsourced?